 Drainage plan shows some silt fence that is not downslope from excavated area (to the east and along existing wellhouse driveway).
-This may be a mistake on the drainage plan.
+This may be a mistake on the official drainage plan.

 A better solution is to put silt fence from the wellhouse around all of south to south east.

 In practice the areas that are actually exhibiting the possibility of silt runoff will be done first.
 It is further proposed that the silt fence is only actually needed while the soil is being disturbed and can be removed after the drainage system has been implemented and grass has grown back.

 The silt fence goes at edge of build site area (where orange fence